themangoest/METALOT/README.md

 Update procedure with Parasite or Symbiote WAV file only <B>after</B> performing both calibrations here under!

 - Unplug all CV inputs/outputs from the module.
-Connect the output of your audio interface/sound card to the Carrier audio input (5) input.
+Connect the output of your audio interface/sound card to the Carrier audio input.
 Power on your modular system with the INT.
 OSC push-button pressed.
 The INT.
 OSC LED will blink in orange.

 - Make sure that no additional sound (such as email notification sounds, background music etc.) from your computer will be played during the procedure.
 Make sure that your speakers/monitors are not connected to your audio interface - the noises emitted during the procedure are aggressive and can harm your hearing.
 On non-studio audio equipment (for example the line output from a desktop computer), you might have to turn up the gain to the maximum.